 Please read the Final Instructions document carefully even if you have done the event before as there are always small changes each year.

-The START/FINISH venue for this year’s mountain marathon is the Shimna Intergrated College at the south end of Newcastle.
-This is the first time we have used this venue and we are grateful to the College for opening up their doors to us.
+The START/FINISH venue for this year’s mountain marathon is the Atticall Gaelic Athletic Club just 1km west of Atticall village.
+This is the first time we have used this venue and we are grateful to the club for opening up their doors to us.
 Parking, changing rooms and showers are all available at the centre.
-(N.B.
-SCORE Class teams should park in Donard Park public car park for Saturday).

 Friday night Camping, transport and other accommodation

-Camping is available at the side of the college playing field on Friday night with access to the toilets and showers.
+Camping is available at the side of the club playing field on Friday night with access to the toilets and showers.
 Please contact us for details if you intend to camp.
-There is plenty of B&B, hotel and hostel accommodation in Newcastle and the surrounding area.
-The Centre will be staffed overnight but gates will be closed at 11pm.
-See our website for more info.
+There is plenty of B&B, hotel and hostel accommodation in the area – including the Mourne Lodge hostel in Atticall.
+See the accommodation section for more info.

-The MMM minibus will run from Belfast Europa Bus Centre to Newcastle on Friday night.
-Book your seat via the form on the website.
+The MMM minibus will run from Belfast Europa Bus Centre via Newcastle to Atticall on Friday night.
+Book your seat using the Travel form on the website.

 Registration will open at 07:00 on Saturday morning.